Fairfax Henry Wheelan: Political reformer

 As a director of the San Francisco Merchants’ Association, Wheelan helped led the organization's efforts to end voter fraud, and in 1904 personally challenged illegal ballot stuffing at San Francisco's Almshouse which had been orchestrated by the then Mayor Schmitz's brother and backed by Ruef.
 The incident eventually led to the indictment and conviction of several election fraud perpetrators.

-During this period of turmoil in San Francisco, Wheelan became an important advisor to his former classmate and then United States president Theodore Roosevelt on California party politics.
-Wheelan warned Roosevelt in the summer of 1905 that, “The cause of good government thought out the Union demands that Mr. Schmitz should not be re-elected to office.”
+In July 1905, Wheelan wrote to President Theodore Roosevelt about political corruption in San Francisco and the effort to defeat Mayor Eugene Schmitz, arguing that “the cause of good government throughout the Union demands that Mr. Schmitz should not be re-elected to office.”

 This influence was noted by then Republican leader George Knight when he was quoted in the Oakland Tribune that, "It is funny that Pres.
 Roosevelt cannot find anyone in California to consult with except Fairfax Wheelan and Benjamin Ide Wheeler.
 Both are good men, but are they the only honest citizens of California?"

 San Francisco Republican League and 1905 Fusion Party

 As part of his reform activities, Wheelan helped form and led the San Francisco Republican League which was made up of the city’s more progressive wing of the Republican Party.

 The Republican League consequently joined with the Democratic Party, under the leadership of lawyer Gavin McNab, the Southern Pacific Railroad's Republican organization, and other local leaders, including Fremont Older, editor of the San Francisco Bulletin, in 1905 to create a fusion movement which would challenge Union Labor Party’s Eugene Schmidt, to a two-party race rather have the incumbent mayor win in a "three-corner" fight.

 Wheelan and McNab led the effort to identify a consensus candidate for the mayoral election which led to the selection of Harry Baer, the then auditor of the city of San Francisco, who was a Republican.
 They presented their recommendation to Older, a major power broker, for his approval.
 Older, fearing a railroad-led pushback, and accused both of unstated illegalities, and, according to historian Walton Bean, Older used "blunt political blackmail" to have Baer's nomination withdrawal and endorse his own choice, John Partridge, a young and inexperienced lawyer with strong support from the railroad leaders.

-Though progressive, Fairfax did not want wish to employ Chinese or Japanese in any job relating to distributing the league's flyers.
+During the 1905 campaign, Wheelan directed that Chinese and Japanese workers not be employed to distribute Republican League campaign literature.
+The decision came amid intense anti-Asian labor politics in San Francisco.
+Mayor Eugene Schmitz publicly advocated the exclusion of Japanese laborers, while local labor organizations formed the Japanese and Korean Exclusion League in 1905 to campaign against Asian immigration and employment.
+After the election, Wheelan wrote to President Theodore Roosevelt that much of the difficulty faced by the unsuccessful reform campaign had resulted from tensions with organized labor.

-The Partridge selection, as Ruef had predicted, led to the breakdown of the fusion coalition, and caused a landslide victory for Schmidt's bid for reelection.
+The Partridge selection, as Ruef had predicted, led to the breakdown of the fusion coalition and caused a landslide victory for Schmidt's bid for reelection.